 Lake Keowee is a man-made reservoir in South Carolina known for its deep, clear water and strong bass fishing.
 Anglers come here for largemouth, spotted, and smallmouth bass, along with crappie, catfish, and bream.
 The lake stretches across over 18,000 acres, giving people plenty of space to fish from a boat or the shoreline.
 Because it’s fed by mountain rivers, the water stays cooler and cleaner than many other lakes in the state, which helps keep the fish healthy and active.
 There’s also a nuclear station nearby that keeps parts of the lake warm in the winter, which can be great for fishing during colder months.
 With long coves, points, and underwater structures, there’s a lot of good fishing spots if you’re willing to look around.
 Whether you’re new to fishing or have been at it for years, Lake Keowee has enough variety to keep things interesting.

-5. Lake Greenwood
+5. Lake Jocassee

 4. Lake Murray